isc-projects/kea/doc/sphinx/arm/classify.rst

 which an address will be assigned to a class member.

 When supplying options, options defined as part of the class definition are considered "class globals."
-They will override any global options that may be defined and in turn will be overridden by any options defined for an individual subnet.
+They override any global options that may be defined, and in turn will be overridden by any options defined for an individual subnet.

 Classes and Hooks